GAM-team/GAM/wiki/Users-Gmail-Delegates.md

 - [Update Gmail delegates](#update-gmail-delegates)
 - [Display Gmail delegates](#display-gmail-delegates)
 - [Delete all delegates for a user](#delete-all-delegates-for-a-user)

+## Notes

+To use Gmail delegation, the delegator and delagatee must be in org units where mail delegation is enabled.
+In the admin console, go to Apps/Google Workspace/Gmail/User Settings.

 ## API documentation
 * [Gmail API - Delegates](https://developers.google.com/gmail/api/v1/reference/users.settings.delegates)